 SCNCAC Looking Back

 At SCNCAC, we diligently maintain data that highlights the activities and impact of SCNCAC and Children’s Advocacy Centers (CACs) in the statewide response to child abuse.
 We focus on three primary data sets: the total number of children served at CACs; the technical assistance requests that SCNCAC addresses on behalf of CACs and multidisciplinary team (MDT) partners; and the continuing education hours provided to CAC staff and MDT partners by SCNCAC.
 This page provides a retrospective view of historical data from previous years.
+Additionally, we provide yearly Total Children Analysis reports that offer additional detail on the types of services provided in a given year.

 Total Children Served